kpchoy/Study-Guide-Notes-/javascript/js_general.md

 - what does the `length` attribute refer to on a Function in Javascript
   - returns the number of function parameters

+# Assign variables
+- Does JS assign variables by value or by reference?
+  - objects are passed by reference, primitives passed by value